-All residential properties with a market value of less than the amount as annually determined by the municipality are exempted from paying rates.
+All residential properties with a market value of less than R15 000 are exempted from paying tax.
 The impermissible rates contemplated in terms of section 17(1) (h) of the Property Rates Act is included in the amount referred to above as annually determined by the municipality.
 This is an important part of the council's indigent policy and is aimed primarily at alleviating poverty.